simlal/ift-769-assignement_self-learning-intro-to-rust/README.md

 <span style="color:orange">**Rust**</span> is a modern programming language that focuses on <span style="color:orange">memory safety, speed, and concurrency</span>.
 It supports *multiple programming paradigms* and can be used for *multiple purposes* (i.e. systems programming, backend/server-side development, CLI tools etc.).
 Rust is also known for its *ownership system* that allows for memory safety without a garbage collector.

 This project is part of a course on self-driven learning of theoritical concepts of computer science.
-I choose to introduce myself by following along the rust book, implementing the projects and presenting the concepts learned.
-This `marp` [presentation](./docs/project-presentation.pdf) is a summary of the concepts learned and the projects implemented.
+I choose to to follow along the Rust book and implementing the projects as an introduction to the language.
+A work-inprogress `marp` presentation about the summary of concepts learned and implemented projects can is hosted here: https://simlal.github.io/ift-769-self-learning-intro-to-rust/ [[2]](#2).
+A PDF version can also be found [here](./docs/project-presentation.pdf).

 ### Assignement requirements :memo:
 - [x] Choose a reference manual for a subject of interest in computer science (_The Rust Programming Language_ by Steve Klabnik and Carol Nichols) [[1]](#1)
 - [x] Follow the book to learn the concepts and apply to the proposed projects from the book.
-- [x] Make a [presentation](./docs/project-presentation.md) [[2]](#2) (html version [also here](./docs/project-presentation.html)) of the theoritical concepts of Rust.
+- [x] Make a [presentation](https://simlal.github.io/ift-769-self-learning-intro-to-rust/) [[2]](#2) (Markdown source code [[3]](#3)) of the theoritical concepts of Rust.
     See custom scripts within for docs generation automation:
         - `nix-shell` environment: [build-docs.nix](./docs/build-docs.nix)
         - Helpers: [compress-jpgs.sh](./docs/compress-jpgs.sh) + [build-docs.sh](./docs/build-docs.sh).